drawbuildplay/blog/content/blog/backyard-privacy-fence.md

 {{<imgproc "/uploads/fence-construction.png" Resize "600x" >}}Privacy Fence Construction{{</imgproc>}}

-The second day was putting up the slats.
-Basically the guys align the slats on the frame and using their air pressure nail gun, rapidly nailed each slat into place.
-Making sure each slat was vertical and up against each other.
-They left the last slat on each section to the end as they needed to be trimmed to size depending on how much space was left.
-They trimmed it with an electric hand saw.
+The second day was putting up the pickets.
+Basically the guys align the pickets on the rails and using their air pressure nail gun, rapidly nailed each picket into place.
+Making sure each picket was vertical and lined up against each other.
+They left the last picket on each section for the end as they needed to be trimmed to size depending on how much space was left between the second to last picket and the post.
+They trimmed it with an electric hand saw, and attached it.

 {{<imgproc "/uploads/privacy-fence-front.png" Resize "600x" >}}Backyard Privacy Fence{{</imgproc>}}